BrunaRihl/FineShine-Jewellery/README.md

 # FineShine Jewellery

-FineShine is an online platform specializing in the sale of unique and elegant jewelry, featuring a wide collection of earrings, necklaces, bracelets, rings, and sets.
+FineShine is an online platform specializing in the sale of unique and elegant jewellery, featuring a wide collection of earrings, necklaces, bracelets, rings, and sets.
 All pieces are crafted in Ireland and available for shipping.
 This project was developed as my fifth project in the Code Institute's Full Stack Developer Course, using Django, HTML, CSS, JS, and Python for its creation.

 ![FineShine website shown on a range of devices](/media/docs/responsive.jpg)